Posts Tagged ‘wall hangings’

 Call of the Heart 2018 36″ fabric wall hanging

 I intend to continue working on this series as fresh information and ideas come along.
 There is plenty to draw from its connection to my French heritage.
-And I’m imagining how its seeds and seedlings might have traveled to the New World in the pockets of the missionaries.
+And I’m imagining how its seeds and seedlings might have traveled to the New World in the pockets of the missionaries.Who knew an old fruit tree could be so… fruitful.
+Her twisting branches reached out and drew me back to my roots, in spirit, language, history, and HOME.

-(with thanks to my great friend Dan Peltier, who knows the most important things there are to know, and to Robert Holland who dedicates so much energy and effort to help preserve the Jesuit Pear, and who generously permitted me to share the image of the cupped hands from his website)
+With thanks to my great friend Dan Peltier, who knows the most important things there are to know, and to Robert Holland, now deceased, who dedicated much energy and effort to help preserve the Jesuit Pear, and who generously permitted me to share the image of the cupped hands.

 Woven Woods: A Journey through the Forest Floor